CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/_index.md

 NetQ periodically runs default validations to verify whether devices, hosts, network protocols, and services are operating as expected.
 These validations measure what NetQ expects from a healthy network against the data it receives from the network it is monitoring.
 When NetQ detects an anomaly or inconsistency, the system will broadcast an event.

 By default, NetQ excludes certain validation tests to reduce the number of event notifications.
-You can run an {{<link title="Validate Network Protocol and Service Operations#on-demand-validations" text="on-demand validation">}} or {{<link title="Validate Network Protocol and Service Operations#schedule-a-validation" text="schedule a validation">}} to view validation results for those protocols and services.
+However, you can configure NetQ to run additional validations for the excluded protocols and services.

+## Validation Categories

-The following table displays the validation categories.
+The following table displays the validation categories and the default frequency at which they run.
 Refer to the {{<link title="Validation Tests Reference" text="Validation Reference">}} for a comprehensive breakdown of each test included in each category.

 | Item | NetQ UI | NetQ CLI | Run by Default | Frequency |
 | --- | :---: | :---: | :---: |  :---: |